Skip to content

 from healthchain.data_generators import CdsDataGenerator

-from healthchain.workflow import Workflow
+from healthchain.sandbox.workflows import Workflow

-# Initialise data generator
+# Initialize data generator

 data_generator = CdsDataGenerator()